Artificial Reef Research Assistantship Program (ARRAP)

 Artificial reefs are deployed in nearshore and offshore waters to provide habitat for fishes and invertebrates in areas often devoid of structure on the water bottom.
 Yet, our understanding of how artificial reef communities develop and function as habitat is limited.
 Before and after visual surveys (from underwater cameras) and telemetry data (from underwater receivers and fish tagged with acoustic transmitters) will be used to characterize community structure, fish movements and habitat use at a newly deployed artificial reef constructed in October 2021.
 The research team will examine the migration of adult fish to the new reef and contrast fish communities at the new site with those over adjacent sand and mud.
 Critical data on reef fish accumulation at artificial reefs, as well as high-resolution spatial and temporal data on reef use throughout the water column by the fish, also will be collected.
 Additional funding for the project is provided by Coastal Conservation Association of Louisiana.

-TBD, University of New Orleans
+Allison Noble, University of New Orleans

 Principal Investigators: Stephanie Archer, Louisiana Universities Marine Consortium (LUMCON)